bshao001/ChatLearner/README.md

 ```

 With the existing parameters in the file and the current Papaya training data set, it will be very easy to get to a perplexity of 1.06 at around epoch 30.
 It would be better if you let it run until it terminates by itself, i.e., reaching the perplexity less than 1.04 or until the maximum epoch.
 You will be able to see the training results under Data/Result/ folder.
 Make sure the following 4 files exist as all these will be required for testing and prediction:

 1. basic.data-00000-of-00001
 2. basic.index
 3. basic.meta
 4. dicts.pickle

+## Testing
-For testing and prediction, we don't have a web interface available yet.
-Try to use the following command interface for now:
+For testing and prediction, we provide a simple command interface and a web-based interface.
+In order to quickly try how the trained model behaves, use the following command interface:

 ```bash
 cd chatbot